 - UNEXCUSED ABSENCES merit a zero score. - EXCUSED ABSENCES are handled on a case-by-case basis; grade weighting may be adjusted, depending on the circumstance(s); however, an excused absence MUST BE CORROBORATED and DOCUMENTED, e.g., accompanied by a note from the doctor, dentist, hospital rep, or funeral director; by a court summons, plane ticket stub, hospital release form, obituary, or other.
-With proper documentation, religious observance, representing the university, or personal emergency constitutes an Excused Absence.
+With proper documentation, religious observance, university representation, or personal emergency constitutes an Excused Absence.

-QUIZZES - TBD - unannounced (during lecture or discussion or as take-home, NO MAKE UPS) 15% HOMEWORK - assigned per topic / chapter, see Suggested Homework Assignment, below 5% FINAL EXAM - date scheduled and announced (scheduled by CAS) 35%
+QUIZZES - 3 - dates announced (subject to change, although unlikely) !!!
+NO MAKE UPS !!!
+20% HOMEWORK - assigned per topic, see Suggested Homework Assignment, below.
+5% FINAL EXAM

-\\\ Please note that because this course, Organic Chemistry, is cumulative, comprehensive, and improvement-based, and because the final exam is deemed a culminating measure of a student's progress, any student meriting an F on the final exam may achieve a recorded course grade no higher than D, despite total points; a final-exam score of D may merit a course grade no higher than C, despite total points; and a final-exam score of C may merit a course grade no higher than B, despite student's standing otherwise (i.e., despite total points.)
+^{} Please note that because this course, Organic Chemistry, is cumulative, comprehensive, and improvement-based, and because the final exam is deemed a culminating measure of a student's progress, any student meriting an F on the final exam may achieve a recorded course grade no higher than D, despite total points; a final-exam score of D may merit a course grade no higher than C, despite total points; and a final-exam score of C may merit a course grade no higher than B, despite student's standing otherwise (i.e., despite total points.)